1871fotc/fotc/docs/walks/in-their-caring-hands.md

 ## Lillian Violet Cooper and Mary Josephine Bedford <small>(8‑69‑13/14)</small>

 Dr Lillian Cooper was the first woman to practise medicine in Queensland.
 She studied medicine at the London School of Medicine for Women and obtained an MD from Durham.
 While studying there, Lillian met and shared lodgings with Mary Bedford who was to become her lifelong companion.
 Dr Cooper commenced private practise in Brisbane in 1891 at The Mansions, in George Street.
 She was a great advocate of sterilization and the use of protective clothing during surgery.
-Lillian died on 19 Aug 1947 aged 86.
+Lillian died on 19 August 1947 aged 86.
 Mary Bedford died in 1955.
 Mt Olivet Hospital stands on the site of their Main St home at Kangaroo Point.

 ## Mary Constance Crosse <small>(1‑39‑15)</small>